Izzln/content-broadcast/README.md

    │  TV app │      ... per TV ...     │  TV app │   Android TV, Kotlin + ExoPlayer
    └─────────┘                         └─────────┘
 ```

-**Why this shape?** The venue network cannot reach YouTube/ABEMA directly.
-Only the
-server needs outside access (through a VPN or proxy): it pulls each source **once**
-and re-serves it as plain HLS on the LAN.
-The TVs never need a VPN, and ten displays
-showing the same live stream cost one upstream pull.

 ## Features